a16z/jolt/book/src/usage/quickstart.md

 ```

 ## Project Tour
 The main folder contains the host, which is the code that can generate and verify proofs.
-Within this main folder, there is antoher package called `guest` which contains the Rust functions that we can prove from the host.
+Within this main folder, there is another package called `guest` which contains the Rust functions that we can prove from the host.
 For more information about these concepts refer to the [guests and hosts](./usafe/guests_hosts.md) section.

 We'll start by taking a look at our guest.
 We can view the guest code in `guest/src/lib.rs`.